EU-U.S. Privacy Shield and Swiss-U.S. Privacy Shield Policy

 8. Access.
 Zebra understands that the right of access is fundamental to privacy protection.
 Zebra provides adequate mechanisms for access as stated herein.

 9. Human Resources Data.
 Zebra collects, uses, and processes human resources data in the context of an employment relationship with its current employees, applicants and former employees.
-Zebra will respect the national laws of the EU country where the information was collected or processed prior to transfer and will further respect any conditions for or restrictions pertaining to transfer.
+Zebra will respect the national laws of Switzerland or the EU country where the information was collected or processed prior to transfer and will further respect any conditions for or restrictions pertaining to transfer.

 10. Obligatory Contracts for Onward Transfers.
 Zebra shall ensure that a contract is in place between it and any third party entity or agent that participates in an onward transfer of Personal Data.
 The contracts will specify that such Personal Data may only be processed for limited and specified purposes consistent with the consent provided by the individual and that the recipient will provide the same level of protection as stated in the Principles.